goranssonmartin/SimulationNation/README.md

 An order will also have a property describing the customer of that order, this property is the used to give visual feedback to the user whenever a new order is made or when an order is completed.

 # Design Patterns
-I have made use of two different types of design patterns in this project.
+I have made use of two different design patterns in this project.

 The first one is command, which executes a valid command based on the users input.
 Each command is its own class, and inherits the ICommand interface.